destinmoulton/i3void/README.md

 ### A Blank Window
-i3Void is a blank window for usage in the i3 window manager.
+i3Void is a blank window for padding in the i3 window manager.

-A blank window?
-Well not exactly...
+I have two high resolution monitors and frequently find that I don't want a fullscreen window.
+I don't like padding the edges of the screen with terminals; they are too busy. i3void provides a blank window that

 When you activate the i3void window you are presented with two buttons to Close or change the background color.

+### Requirements

+* PyQt4 Python Library

 ### i3 Keyboard Shortcut